 We think of this little number as the faded vintage tee of photo effects: bright and desaturated, it reminds us of beach photos from the 1970s.
 It looks great on everything from portraits and selfies to foodstagrams, so with summer fast approaching, it’s a great combo to add to your photo editing arsenal.

 Here’s how to recreate this recipe for yourself:

 Open the Editor and skedaddle over to the Effects tab.
-If you’re logged into Royale, you’ll see the Save custom effect button at the top.
+If you’re logged into Premium, you’ll see the Save custom effect button at the top.

 Apply the following photo effects:

 - Film Stock.
 Velvia, no fade.
 Velvia refers to a type of film favored by nature photographers in (you guessed it) the 1970s.
 Our digital tribute warms up earth tones, enhancing contrast and sharpness.

 - Tri-X. 1600.
 Here’s some trippy news for you: there is no such thing as Tri-X 1600.